 We are lucky to live in Niagara with lots of wild places and wild species – some 20,000 species of plants and animals.
 But this biodiversity – the variety of different habitats, and types of plants, animals, fish, and insects – are in trouble.
 More than 65 of Niagara’s wild species are at risk.
 Species can become at risk due to a number of reasons.
 These include habitat loss, pollution, changing land use activities, as well as the spread of invasive species.

 The good news is that together, we can act to protect and recover many of these species and safeguard Ontario’s biodiversity.
-Land Care Niagara has been working with the Ontario Ministry of Natural Resources & Forestry Species at Risk team for the past several years on habitat recovery, research and educational outreach material for landowners and others who are concerned with our disappearing species.
+Land Care Niagara has been working with the Ontario Ministry of Natural Resources & Forestry and the Ontario Ministry of the Environment, Conservation and Parks for the past several years on habitat recovery, research and educational outreach material for landowners and others who are concerned with our disappearing species.